Model-Free Learning of Safe yet Effective Controllers: Model-free RL for Lexicographic Safety, LTL and QoC objectives

 \subsection{Lexicographically Optimal Policies for Product MDPs}

-Pure memoryless policies suffice to maximize the expected QoC return \cite{sutton2018}, the probability of satisfying the safety \cite{baier2008} and B\"uchi conditions \cite{hahn2013} in the product MDP.
-However, a pure memoryless lexicographically near-optimal policy maximizing first the satisfaction probability for the B\"uchi condition then the expected QoC return might not exist; mixing might be necessary as illustrated in Example~\ref{example:no_optimal}.
+Pure memoryless policies suffice for safety, B\"uchi\cite{baier2008}, and QoC objectives\cite{sutton2018}.
+However, mixing might be necessary to obtain a lexicographically near-optimal policy defined in~\eqref{eq:safety_ltl_near_optimal_policies}, as illustrated in Example~\ref{example:no_optimal}.
 Hereafter, we focus on memoryless, but possibly mixed, policies for the product MDP as their induced policies in the original MDP suffice for lexicographic near-optimality as stated in the lemma.

 \begin{lemma} For a given MDP $M$, a safety automaton $\mathcal{A}_\psi$, an LDBA $\mathcal{A}_\varphi$ and their product MDP $\mathcal{M}^\times$, let $\Pi_{\psi,\varphi}^{R\nu\times}$, $\Pi_{\psi,\varphi}^\times$ and $\Pi_\psi^\times$ be the sets of policies defined as follows: